Pranay-Kumar-k/Any.do-Clone/README.md

 * JavaScript

 ## Setup
-It's simple, first need to start this app by running Home.html file.
+* It's simple, first need to clone this to your loacl system by using below link

+* start this app by running Home.html file.

 ## Features
 * Create, edit, delete tasks and lists.
 * Real-time sync across all of a user's devices.